Pebaz/nimporter/README.md

 Compile [Nim](<https://nim-lang.org/>) extensions for Python on import automatically!

+## What is Nimporter

-With Nimporter, you can simply import Nim source code files *as if they were Python modules*, and use them seamlessly with Python code.
-The compiler is invoked to build a Python-compatible extension module and it is then placed in the `__pycache__` directory, which means that you don't have to add a line to your `.gitignore` files because (presumably) Git is already ignoring the `__pycache__` directory.
+> With Nimporter, you can simply import Nim source code files *as if they were Python modules*, and use them seamlessly with Python code.

 ## Possible Benefits